minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If a court appearance is required (Endangering Life/Property checkbox is marked), a court date may have been noted on the ticket, or you may receive a notice to appear with a date and time.
 You may appear on the date, time, and location and enter your plea, at which you may be assessed the total fine payable.

-If this is your only ticket, you may be eligible for a Continuance for Dismissal which may keep the ticket off your record, and the court may be able to let you know the details if you qualify.
+If this is your only ticket, you may be eligible for a Continuance for Dismissal which may keep the ticket off your record, and the court may let you know the details if you qualify.
 Choosing to exercise your right to contest the ticket is seen as a NOT GUILTY plea, and you may appear in court to do so.
 It is advisable to retain the services of a traffic attorney at this point.

 Certain counties allow you to meet a Hearings Officer at the Hearing & Fines Management Office of the Violations Bureau to discuss your options for dealing with the citation.
 If a resolution is reached, you need not appear in court.
 Otherwise, you may appear at the appointed court at the indicated time for trial.
 At the end of the proceeding, the judiciary official may rule on your case, and you may be adjudged Guilty or Not Guilty.